anywhichway/lmdb-index/README.md

 `sortable` and `fulltext` return entries in the order they are indexed.

 `fulltext` (short for full text index), returns entries that have partial matches for string property values.

+If `fulltext` is `true`, then all partial matches are returned.

+If `fulltext` is a number between 0 and 1, then only matches that exceed the number as a percent match are returned.

 To fully utilize `fulltext`, ensure the database is opened and entries have been indexed with `{indexOptions:{fulltext:true}}`.
 For example:

 ```javascript